-Aviva, a hard-working hotel cook in the small northern Israeli town of Tiberias, is on the brink of finally fulfilling her lifelong dream.
+Aviva, a hard-working hotel cook in the northern Israeli town of Tiberias, is on the brink of finally fulfilling her lifelong dream.
 For years she kept her remarkable writing abilities ...

-Aviva, a hard-working hotel cook in the small northern Israeli town of Tiberias, is on the brink of finally fulfilling her lifelong dream.
+Aviva, a hard-working hotel cook in the northern Israeli town of Tiberias, is on the brink of finally fulfilling her lifelong dream.
 For years she kept her remarkable writing abilities under wraps, until her sister, Anita, introduces her to Oded, an accomplished novelist.
 Immediately recognizing Aviva's talent, Oded takes her under his wing, promising to help her achieve greatness.
 But the journey to greatness effects her life and the lives of her family - her unemployed husband, her trouble children, her unstable mother, and primarily her sister, a funny and sensitive woman who have her own dreams.
-When Aviva discovered that Oded has other plans for her work, her world collapses.Written by
+When Aviva discovers that Oded has other plans for her work, her world collapses.Written by

 Jerusalem Film Festival

 4 of 7 people found this review helpful.

 Was this review helpful to you?